skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Vormoth bust out his lightning but then make sure his damage roll was low enough that it wouldn't kill the target.
 That would have been a better choice than what I did.
-It would have driven home the point to the players, "this could have killed you".
+It would have driven home the point to the players, "this could have killed you."

 This subject almost needs a post of its own.
 The object of the game is to have fun.
 The players won't have fun today if they all die.
 But